crossing the threshold

 Skill and character building serve both as a self-improvement and for learning the greater context you live within.

-• Individual practices (somatic work, dream exploration, contemplative ritual) AND collective frameworks (archetypal patterns, social and cultural contexts, community preparation)
+Exploring individual practices (somatic work, dream exploration, contemplative rituals) AND collective frameworks (archetypal patterns, social and cultural contexts, community preparation.)

-• Personal tending (building nervous system capacity, developing skills) AND social-cultural-cosmological contexts (to recognise what individual work can’t address alone)
+Building nervous system capacity, developing skills for reasoning, contemplation, intuition, choice and action AND social-cultural-cosmological contexts (to recognise what individual work can’t address alone)

-• Practical tools (breathwork, movement, re-storying) AND perspectives that help you see the bigger picture (depth psychology, archetypal patterns, cultural and feminist analysis)
+Intellectual, breathwork, movement, reframing and re-storying AND perspectives that help you see the bigger picture (depth psychology, archetypal patterns, cultural and feminist analysis).

-Individual practices without greater collective frameworks become the domain of self-centred and privileged wellness culture.
+Individual practices without greater collective frameworks risk becoming hyper-individualism, and the domain of self-centred and privileged wellness culture.

-At the same time, collective frameworks without embodied practices remain abstract theory.
+At the same time, collective frameworks without embodied and lived practices remain abstract theory.

 The initiated woman knows how to tend her body-mind-spirit AND understands that some healing requires more than what an individual can or should hold.